 Holding space together

-It was long periods of confinement at home due that led me to start posting on Instagram.
-I eventually stumbled onto a large international community of people like me who have dynamic disabilities and chronic conditions.
-It was a revelation; they were sharing their grief, rage and joy through art, activism, and images.
+I came to learn about the different facets of the phrase through social media.
+It was long periods of confinement at home due the pandemic and a chronic immune condition that led me to start posting on Instagram.
+I stumbled into a large international community of people like me who have dynamic disabilities and complex chronic conditions.
+It was a revelation; they were sharing their grief, rage and joy through art, activism, and memes.

 Others like me.
-I have always been ‘the only one’ alone with a very long list of conditions and symptoms that change on a daily basis.
+I have always been ‘the only one’ alone with a very long list of conditions that mostly fall under the umbrella term of “allergies.”
+These symptoms change on a daily basis.
 Suddenly, I was learning a great deal, more than I had learned in years.
 I also learned about my own ableism.

 Ableism is a relatively new word that came into use around the 80’s, meaning discrimination in favour of able-bodied people.
 When it comes to holding space for people with chronically illnesses and disabilities, attitudes are saturated with ableism from the outside world.